 We sincerely appreciate the understanding and patience of the community while we continue this important work to better protect our water supply and community.
 During operations, residents can expect to hear noise from the helicopter and log trucks, as well as experience increased traffic on Tolman Creek Road, Granite Street and downtown through this winter and spring.

-Check out the new AFR Map Story.
 Stay informed about AFR and the watershed by clicking on the NOTIFY ME BY E-MAIL tab on the left-hand menu and joining our e-mail notification list.